 Facebook, Instagram, Twitter, and even Snapchat have all become less about your narrow group of friends and more about a wider bevy of interests, people, and brands.
 Effectively, they’re all publishers of content first and foremost.
 That alone tells you how important the content itself is.

 It’s amazing how refined your choices can be, and that’s the right foundation.
 But it’s only the foundation.
+Simply choosing the right levers to pull won’t get the job done.
 On top of that, you have to build content that’s worth a user’s time.

 We can’t ignore the fact that users can ignore us.

+We all know that today’s media landscape is a bit cluttered, particularly in terms of marketing messaging.
 We’re all exposed to somewhere between 4,000 and 10,000 ads every single day, according to digital experts.
 Flat out: our brains can’t process that much information, give it our attention, and then get anything else done in our day.
 So we’ve all gotten pretty savvy at ignoring most of the advertising we see.
 I don’t blame us.
-I do it, too.
+I help create some of those ads and I do it, too.

-We shouldn’t be discouraged by those kinds of figures, though.
-They’re just a challenge for us all to do better.
+Marketers shouldn’t be discouraged by those kinds of figures, though.
+In fact, they’re really a good sign that the audiences we’re trying to sell to are discerning, that they’re looking for ways to sift through the noise to get to the real.
+It’s just a challenge for us all to do better.

 We’re all battling for attention, but once you have my attention, creative is the variable.
 If your video sucks, you will lose.

 Every great creative I’ve ever met is deeply passionate about contributing only good advertising—never badvertising—to the world.
-We want to make things that resonate with people and make their lives better, not just add to the clutter.
+We want to make things that resonate with people and make their lives better, rather than just adding to the clutter.

 When we pour that passion (backed by solid digital strategy) into the creative we make, we see users respond in droves.